Interested in knowing more about Israel Studies Teaching Supplement?

 Israel Studies Teaching Supplement

-The Israel Studies Teaching Supplement supports teaching about Israel by Israeli doctoral students, postdocs, spousal appointments, independent scholars or other Israeli academics who already live in the United States and who have unfunded/underfunded research appointments.
+The Israel Studies Teaching Supplement supports teaching about Israel by Israeli doctoral students, postdocs, spousal appointments, independent scholars, or other Israeli academics.

 Period of Placement